 Other Windows specific features include dictation in Word, Outlook mailbox and Powerpoint (Windows 10 required for the latter).
 The Play My Emails in Outlook feature is compatible with iOS, requires a subscription and seems to only be available in the U.S.

-Performance — A smooth, enjoyable performer that lacks a little in the excitement stakes
+Surface Headphones 2 performance — A smooth, enjoyable performer that lacks a little in the excitement stakes

 The Surface Headphones feature 40mm Free-edge drivers for a distortion free performance, and the word smooth immediately comes to mind.
 They’re slightly warm in tone, which gives them an enjoyable, if soft presentation that’s easy on the ears.